WHAT IS A FLEA?

 1. Wash all the bedding in hot water (your bedding too if your pet sleeps with you)

 2. Vacuum thoroughly ...everywhere your pet goes!
 Including the furniture.
 You can use Diatomaceous earth (which is the main ingredient in flea powder) to sprinkle on the carpets before vacuuming.
+You can get it at any garden center, home depot or walmart.

 3. Wash any throw rugs or blankets.